timklapdor/csulx/_strategies/Blogging.md

 * Learning as a process - blogs help document that over time.
 * Linking previous study and work to current learning.
-* Engage with a much broader audience via public blogging - engage with their professions, share easily
+* Engaging with a much broader audience via public blogging and engage and share easily with their professions.
 * Critical reflection and analysis of material
-* Provide a vehicle for presenting and supporting opinions
+* Providing a vehicle for presenting and supporting opinions

 ### In Practice